Wednesday, September 15, 2010

 5. How would you feel if a politician stood up and said that they were running on a platform to deny gay people the right to be in communal showers with other persons of the same sex on the grounds they could assault them?
 How would you feel if every major organization was suddenly silent about it?

-2. Hooray.
+1. Does it matter?
+The amount of support for GLB seems so small, surpassing it inspires little comfort.2.
+Hooray.
 Now the financially challenged can compete with the financially grossly over-endowed without any burdensome reporting requirements.
 I'll be rushing out to take advantage of that real soon.

 3. Doubtful, although one can hope.
 More likely, even a favorable outcome would be suspended while waiting for the Supreme Court to strike down equality in the name of "precedent".